Bhavin1018/Fluxion/README.md

 ### Hooks

-ReactFlow provides React hooks for accessing and updating state in your components.
+Fluxion provides React hooks for accessing and updating state in your components.
 These hooks are optimized to prevent unnecessary re-renders.

 ### Middleware

 Middleware extends the functionality of your store.
-ReactFlow includes middleware for logging, persistence, throttling, and more.
+Fluxion includes middleware for logging, persistence, throttling, and more.

 ### Selectors